 Toddler Time (suitable for 12 months - 2 1/2 yrs)

-Storytime for children aged 2-5 years are held at all four libraries.
-Sessions include 2-3 stories, songs, action rhymes and a craft activity – all related to a common theme.
+Storytime for children aged 2-5 years is held at all four libraries.
+Sessions include two to three stories, songs, action rhymes and a craft activity – all related to a common theme.

 Older children are welcome to join storytime during the school holidays and home schooling children are welcome at any time.